 Do the barrels have distillery markings on them?

 Some of the barrels do have a stamp on the barrel head; other do not.
-We prioritize the quality of the barrel according to the criteria above over finding barrels with particular stamps.
+We prioritize the quality of the barrel over finding barrels with particular stamps.

 If you require a stamp, reach out and we can likely help you out!